tongson/omnia/README.md

 Omnia
 =====

-Compile in Lua and Moonscript source code into standalone executables.
+Compile Lua and Moonscript source code into standalone executables.

 It's another Lua 5.3 build system for standalone executables.
 My main use case is for ELF platforms and statically linking with [musl libc](http://www.musl-libc.org/).